LeviHassel/.net-flicks/README.md

 This is a good template.
 It uses [IDesign](http://www.idesign.net/ "IDesign") methodology.

 ## Design
-This solution is divided into four projects.
+This solution is divided into four layers.

-### Web
+### Clients
 Dependencies: Managers

-???
+The Clients layer is the user interface.
+This is where all of the controllers, views, front-end styling and JavaScript lives.
+If the need arises to build a Web API, you simply need to build a new project in this layer and hook it up to the other layers of your project.

 ### Managers
 Dependencies: Accessors

-The Managers project (usually called the Services layer in the world of C#) is cool.
+The Managers layer (usually called the Services layer in the world of C#), handles all of the business logic of the application.

 ### Accessors
 Dependencies: None

-The Accessors project (usually called the Repository layer in world of C#) is cool.
+The Accessors layer (usually called the Repository layer in world of C#), is in charge of storing and retrieving your application's data.

 ### Tests
 Dependencies: Web, Managers and Accessors